Florence Nightingale Medal: Sets of medals

 In 2011, the 43rd set of medals was awarded to 39 recipients from 19 countries, including for the first time to two Kenyan nurses, as well as to the first recipient from the Central African Republic - Sylvie Ngouadakpa.

 In 2013, the 44th set of medals was awarded to 32 recipients from 16 countries, including one posthumously to Khalil Dale MBE, a delegate from the British Red Cross.

 In 2015, the 45th set of medals was awarded to 36 recipients from 18 countries, including one posthumously to a Sierra Leonian nurse, Mr Morison Musa, who had worked in an Ebola treatment centre.

 In 2017, the 46th set of medals was awarded to 39 recipients from 22 countries, including one to Rear Admiral Sylvia Trent-Adams, the Acting Surgeon General of the United States.
 Roselyn Nugba-Ballah was the first ever Liberian recipient of the medal, due to her work in the Ebola epidemic.

 In 2019, the 48th set of medals was awarded to 29 nurses from 19 countries, including one to Captain Felicity Gapes, a New Zealand Red Cross nurse.

 In 2021, the 49th set of medals was awarded to 25 nurses from 18 countries, including two posthumously to: Bernadette Gleeson, an Australian nurse, and Arasta Bakhishova, an Azerbaijani nurse.

-In 2023, the 50th set of medals was awarded to 37 nurses from 22 countries, including three posthumously to: Meggist Menil Abetew, and Amidekrose Aregaw Gebiru, both Ethiopian ambulance drivers who were shot dead in the Tigray region; Margita Kosturikova, a Slovakian nurse.
+In 2023, the 50th set of medals was awarded to 37 nurses from 22 countries, including three posthumously to: Meggist Menil Abetew, and Amidekrose Aregaw Gebiru, both Ethiopian ambulance drivers who were shot dead in the Tigray region; Margita Kosturiková, a Slovak nurse.
 In 2023, Wilbroad William Rwenyagira became the first Tanzanian awardee of this medal.

 In 2025, the 51st set of medals was awarded to 35 nurses from 17 countries.

 The ICRC Library's research guide on the Funds and Medals of the International Red Cross and Red Crescent Movement provides online access to the complete list of Florence Nightingale Medal recipients, as well as circulars of attribution, regulations, and related reports.